Love Causes Learning: A Training Series on Social & Emotional Learning for Early Childhood Teachers in Hawaii

 This training is free to participants.
 Together, we are grateful for the commitment and continued generosity of the Samuel N. and Mary Castle Foundation for continuing to make opportunities like these possible.

-Registration for 2020 cohort is open!
-Click here to register by November 12th.
-The cohort will meet six times throughout the year (see below) and offer an engaging professional development opportunity for many across the state.
-You will be notified if you have been accepted by December 4, 2019.
+The cohort will meet six times in a larger group and six times in a smaller group (dates below) and offer an engaging professional development opportunity for many across the state.
+If you apply, you will be notified if you have been accepted by August 16, 2021.

 For other updates, stay connected to learn about other opportunities by joining our mailing list today!